-Katie reached her face close to my face.
-She kissed my cheeks and she told me, “My Grandpa is the spoil of war, always trying to set me up with a good man.
-I’m not partial to good men, I like hard and relentless men.
+Angela reached her face close to my face.
+She kissed my cheek.
+She told me.
+“My Grandpa is the spoil of war.
+Always trying to set me up with a good man.
+I’m not partial to good men.
+I like hard and relentless men.
 Seeker of the peril of the Jack Daniels and the Texas two-step.
 Do you know anyone like this?
-I told her, I’m compels to drink more Jack Daniels and I can dance the Texas two-step till dawn.”
+I told her.
+I’m compels to drink more Jack Daniels and I can dance the Texas two-step till dawn.”
 Paul laughs and gave me the big Texas smile.
 He told us.
 “Ain’t closing time yet Johnnie.
 Show Katie how an northerner can step on her feet.”

 I took her to the dance floor.
 Her green eyes looking very serious.
 She told me.
 “Thank you for taking care of Grandpa.
 I know he drink too much.
 The drink is a blindfold for him from the Korea and Vietnam war.
 He witness too much havoc and shit.
 He is dissolving away and dying.
 What can I do to help him?”
 I told her.”Men are like threads in a needle.
 Easily broken.
 We think we are Gods, untarnished and invincible.
 Can’t be killed or feel frail or beaten.
 Most old Soldiers are not broken by war.They are broken when they return home.
 I know your Grandfather story.
 When he was away in Vietnam.
 Your grandmother left him for another man.
 I have seen this story often.
 Men sacrifice all and everything he held special and returned home to nothing.
 Everything that was important vanished.
 I believe you being here is making him happy.
 He is very content tonight.
 I’m glad you came to visit your Grandfather.”